kohirens/version-release/README.md

 1. Auto update the change log from Git commit messages based on conventional commits.
-2. Once the change log is merged, auto publish a release.
+2. Auto updated your CHANGELOG.md and merge it into the main trunk.
+3. Auto publish a release tag on GitHub.

 ## Prerequisites